gatsbyjs/gatsby/docs/docs/third-party-graphql.md

 title: "Using third-party GraphQL APIs"
 ---

-Gatsby v2 introduces a simple way to integrate any GraphQL API into Gatsby GraphQL.
-One can integrate both 3rd party APIs, like Github's, APIs of BaaS-es like GraphCMS or your custom GraphQL API.
+Gatsby v2 introduces a simple way to integrate any GraphQL API into Gatsby's GraphQL.
+You can integrate both third-party APIs, like Github's, APIs of services like GraphCMS or your custom GraphQL API.

 ## Basic example